FAAM-146/spif/docs/source/spif-doc.rst

 Standard Compliance
 -------------------

 This `repository <https://github.com/FAAM-146/spif>`_ contains the *vocal* project for the SPIF data standard. *Vocal* is a tool for managing netCDF data product standards and associated data product specifications.
 It can be used to check netCDF file compliance to a standard, including SPIF.
-See the :doc:`SPIF project page <spif-project>` for more details.
+See the `SPIF project README <https://github.com/FAAM-146/spif>`_ for more details.

 The SPIF convention string can be added to the ``Conventions`` global attribute of a netCDF file that is compliant, that is;